 To activate the Recurring Task module go to WP Admin Dashboard → Project Manager → Modules → Activate the Recurring Task using the toggle button.

 To access the Recurring Task functionality, go to Project Manager → Projects → Select any project you wish to view → Navigate to the “Add new task” section.
-Once you do that, you will see the following icon.
+Now, click on a task from the task list you wish to set the recurring function to.

 Setting up a Recurring Task

 Suppose, you want to automatically create a task on sending a newsletter every Monday.
-To do so, you need to create a task and click on the “recurrence or loop” icon to configure the recurrence of the task at a preferred point of time (here, in this case, Monday).
+To do so, you need to create a task and select Set Recurrence time to configure the recurrence of the task at a preferred point of time (here, in this case, Monday).

-If you click on the recurrence icon, you will find the following 4 options (Weekly, Monthly and Annually) to set up the frequency of the creation of your task.
+You will find the following 5 options (No, Days, Weekly, Monthly, and Annually) to set up the frequency of the creation of your task.

 However, clicking on one of the items from the drop-down menu will bring you more options.
 They are the followings:

-Repeat: With this field, you can specify the repetition of the task on a weekly, monthly or annual basis.
+Repeat: With this field, you can specify the repetition of the task on a daily, weekly, monthly, or annual basis.

 Expires: Define the point of time when this repetition process will end.